Friday June 14 to Sunday June 16

 |Lunch approximately 12 - 1 PM|

-Francisco, is from Peru but currently travels sharing his work, he has been teaching yoga since 2000.
-He has been a bodyworker since 1999.
-Prior to teaching & leading yoga trainings & Thai Bodywork certifications he ran a national education program for inner city youth based in Washington DC.
-The programs intention was to introduce kids to nature.
-His first Thai Massage certification was in 1999 with the Lotus Palm School of Massage Therapy.
-His first yoga training was in 2000 with the Shanti Yoga Ashram - School of Life.
-Since he has also been certified with Bikram Yoga in 2003 & Dharma Mittra Yoga in 2005.
+Francisco is from Peru, but currently travels sharing his work.
+He has been teaching yoga since 2000, and he has been a bodyworker since 1999.
+Prior to teaching & leading yoga trainings & Thai Bodywork certifications, he ran a national education program for inner city youth, based in Washington DC.
+The program’s intention was to introduce kids to nature.
+Francisco’s first Thai Massage certification was in 1999 with the Lotus Palm School of Massage Therapy.
+His first yoga training was in 2000 with the Shanti Yoga Ashram – School of Life.
+He certified with Bikram Yoga in 2003 & with Dharma Mittra Yoga in 2005.
 He is the founder of Synergy Yoga & has led Synergy Applied Anatomy programs for several yoga trainings.

 An energizing and meditative form of massage therapy, Thai Massage, or Thai Yoga Massage, is rooted in rhythmic acupressure, Indian Ayurvedic principles, and assisted yoga-style stretching.
 This moving meditation assists in relieving pain and stress, improving flexibility and joint mobility, and balancing emotions.
 Massage techniques include compression, acupressure, stretching, pulling, and rocking, and work is done following the sen, or energy lines, of the body.
 Oils and lotions are not generally used, and the receiver is fully clothed for sessions.
 The Buddhist concepts of Metta and Karuna are central to the intention of Thai Massage practice.
 Karuna, or compassion, is described in Pali commentary as the desire to remove harm and suffering from others, while Metta, or loving kindness, is the desire to bring about well-being and happiness.